JustinVerstijnen/365RecordsGenerator/README.md

-This is my Microsoft 365 Records Generation tool.
-This can help you for a complete overview of all records needed to create for your domain.
+# 365RecordsGenerator

+Generate complete DNS configuration records for Microsoft 365 (Office 365) based on your domain and tenant information.

+## Overview

+**365RecordsGenerator** is an open-source tool designed to help you automatically generate all necessary DNS records for Microsoft 365 services.
+It supports both basic and advanced configurations, including MX, SPF, Autodiscover, DKIM, DMARC, and MTA-STS.
+The tool can be used locally or deployed in serverless environments like Azure Functions.

-Features
+## Features

-- Generating the basic records such as MX, SPF and Autodiscover
-- Generating the advanced records like DKIM, DMARC and MTA-STS
-- Customizing your records
+- Generate all required DNS records for Microsoft 365 setup:
+  - **MX** (Mail Exchange)
+  - **SPF** (Sender Policy Framework)
+  - **Autodiscover** (CNAME)
+  - **DKIM** (DomainKeys Identified Mail)
+  - **DMARC** (Domain-based Message Authentication, Reporting, and Conformance)
+  - **MTA-STS** (Mail Transfer Agent Strict Transport Security)
+- Simple CLI usage or deploy as an Azure Function
+- Customizable output and record selection
-- Export to HTML
+- Export DNS configuration as a clean HTML report
+- Open-source and easy to integrate in automation pipelines

-Disclaimer: Microsoft sometimes changes the way how records are generated, so always refer to the Microsoft 365 admin center to double check the accuracy of the records.
+Please note that records can be generated differently for some domains.
+Refer the domain settings in Microsoft 365 admin center to double check the values.
+For most domains, this tool will work properly.